 Board members are provided with quarterly management reports and from time to time, they are furnished with all relevant information on material events and transactions to enable them to be fully cognisant of the decisions and actions of the Company's Executive Management.
 Detailed board papers are prepared for each Board meeting.
 The board papers include sufficient information from Management on financial, business and corporate issues and are normally circulated in advance of each meeting to enable the Directors to obtain further explanations, where necessary, in order to be briefed properly before the meeting.

-The Directors are also regularly updated on the business activities of the Group and when there are significant developments or events relating to the Group's business operations.
+The directors are also regularly updated on the business activities of the Group and when there are significant developments or events relating to the Group's business operations.

-Management has access to the Directors for guidance or exchange of views outside of the formal environment of the Board meetings.
+Management has access to the directors for guidance or exchange of views outside of the formal environment of the Board meetings.

-The Company provides for the Directors, individually or as a group, to have separate and independent access to the Company Secretary at all times and they have been provided with the phone numbers and e-mail particulars of the Company Secretary.
-Each director has the right to seek independent legal and other professional advice where necessary, at the Company's expense, concerning any aspect of the Group's operations or undertakings in order to fulfil her/his duties and responsibilities as a Director and after consultation with the Chairman of the Board.
+The Company provides for the directors, individually or as a group, to have separate and independent access to the Company Secretary at all times and they have been provided with the phone numbers and e-mail particulars of the Company Secretary.
+Each director has the right to seek independent legal and other professional advice where necessary, at the Company's expense, concerning any aspect of the Group's operations or undertakings in order to fulfil her/his duties and responsibilities as a director and after consultation with the Chairman of the Board.

 The Company Secretary attends all Board and Committee meetings and ensures Board procedures are followed.
 The role of the Company Secretary has been clearly defined which includes, inter alia, advising the Board on all matters regarding the proper functioning of the Board, compliance with the Company's Constitution, the Act, relevant provisions of the Securities and Futures Act and the Listing Manual of the SGX-ST. The Company Secretary assists the Board in implementing and strengthening corporate governance policies and procedures.

 Under the direction of the Chairman, the Company Secretary ensures good information flow to and within the Board and the Board Committees and between Management and the Non- Executive Directors.
-During FY2023, the Company Secretary attended meetings of the Board and its Committees and the minutes of such meetings were circulated to all members of the Board and Board Committees.
+During FY2024, the Company Secretary attended meetings of the Board and its Committees and the minutes of such meetings were circulated to all members of the Board and Board Committees.
 The appointment and removal of the Company Secretary is subject to the approval of the Board as a whole.

 BOARD COMPOSITION & GUIDANCE